7 Wedding Colour Palettes That Will Define 2026

 Emerald green and gold wedding table with ivory linens and candlelight

-Oh, this one.
-Picture walking into a ballroom and seeing tables draped in ivory linen with deep emerald velvet napkins, gold cutlery catching the candlelight, and centerpieces bursting with white roses and dark greenery.
+A ballroom with tables draped in ivory dupioni silk, deep emerald velvet napkins folded into sharp peaks, gold cutlery catching the candlelight, and centerpieces bursting with white garden roses and cascading dark greenery.
+The room smells like fresh foliage and warm wax.
+Every surface glows.
 That's jewel tone drama, and it's the palette that The Knot, WeddingWire, and BridalGuide all flagged as the defining look for 2026.

 • Key colours: Deep Emerald, Warm Gold, Ivory